vpavlenko/ny/EDO.md

  What harmonies can we build?

 Drone harmony is acceptable.
-We better build an orientable scale.
+We better build an orienting scale.

 # Observation